 Princeton Over Defending Champion UCLA (1996)

 As a school that used an intricate offence to compete with more physically talented teams, Princeton stunned the defending champion UCLA Bruins in a 43–41 first-round victory.
-It is an approach that may be taken by a coach with a sports management degree from Adelphi University.
+It is an approach that a coach may take with a sports management degree from Adelphi University.

 With 18 seconds remaining, the Tigers used that offence to drain a backdoor layup and ultimately drain the clock for the win.

 George Mason over Connecticut (2006)

-In an 86–84 overtime thriller, No. 11 seed George Mason stunned the top-seeded Connecticut Huskies for a shocking trip to the Final Four.
+In an 86–84 overtime thriller, No. 11 seed George Mason stunned the top-seeded Connecticut Huskies for an incredible trip to the Final Four.
 Connecticut's loss marked the last No. 1 seed to fall in the tournament, while the Patriots were the first double-digit seed to make it that far since LSU in 1986.

 Norfolk State Defeats Mighty Missouri (2012)

 Another first-round upset, the No. 15 Norfolk State Spartans took an 86-84 win over the No. 2 seed Missouri Wildcats.
-After leading for the majority of the game, the Spartans held a slim two-point lead before missing three consecutive free throws to give the Wildcats a chance with 2.9 seconds left.
+After leading for most of the game, the Spartans held a slim two-point lead before missing three consecutive free throws to give the Wildcats a chance with 2.9 seconds left.

-Coming off a timeout, Missouri managed to inbound the ball after coming off a timeout and got off a quality three-point attempt, but missed, surrendering the win to Norfolk State.
+Missouri managed to inbound the ball after coming off a timeout and got off a quality three-point attempt but missed, surrendering the win to Norfolk State.

 David beating Goliath

-It is that kind of magic that has developed over the years for the NCAA Men's Basketball postseason, resulting in some of the most storied moments in collegiate athletics.
+That kind of magic has developed over the years for the NCAA Men's Basketball postseason, resulting in some of the most storied moments in collegiate athletics.